The highest paying sports events in the world

 4. Baseball - The World Series

-Surprisingly, the World Series pays out significantly more prize money than other major league sports in the United States, with an estimated prize pool of $66 million.
-The winner of the World Series pockets a purse of $22.5 million - approximately double the amount paid to the winners of the NFL Super Bowl.
+Surprisingly, the World Series pays out significantly more prize money than other major league sports in the United States, with an estimated prize pool of $68 million.
+The winner of the World Series pockets a purse of $28 million - approximately double the amount paid to the winners of the NFL Super Bowl.
+This amount is variable though, as it is partly based on gate receipts over the course of the season.

 5. Tennis - Wimbledon